chaosloth/Connotron_DMX_Gateway/README.md

 ## Prototype 2

-A second version of the board created use EasyEDA and Fusion 360 for custom board and case design
+A second version of the board created use EasyEDA and Fusion 360 for custom board and case design.

+*Note*: ESP module does not have any flash, use version v3

 ### Schematic